lincoln1883/To-Do-list/README.md

 # 📖 Todo List App <a name="about-project"></a>

 The todo list app is a project assignment of module two where we are required to use a webpack for bundling and our app which is build using html, css and javascript.
+It is a simple todo list app where you can add, delete ,edit and mark your todos as complete which in fact the first introduction to CRUD.

 ## 🛠 Built With <a name="built-with"></a>